-Climate Change Adaptation in Transboundary Flood Risk Management in the Western Balkans
+Adaptation to Climate Change through Transboundary Flood Risk Management in the Western Balkans

-Title: Climate Change Adaptation in Transboundary Flood Risk Management in the Western Balkans
+Title: Adaptation to Climate Change through Transboundary Flood Risk Management in the Western Balkans

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agencies: Albania: Ministry of Tourism and Environment; Kosovo: Ministry of Environment and Spatial Planning; Macedonia: Ministry of Environment and Physical Planning; Montenegro: Ministry of Sustainable Development and Tourism
+Lead executing agencies: Albania: Ministry of Tourism and Environment; Kosovo: Ministry of Environment and Spatial Planning; Montenegro: Ministry of Sustainable Development and Tourism; North Macedonia: Ministry of Environment and Physical Planning

 Over the past few years, the frequency and severity of natural disasters (mainly floods and droughts) in the Western Balkans region has increased substantially.
-Climate change is causing intensive flooding to affect the living conditions of the population along the Drin River Basin.
-Climate projection models predict flooding is likely to increase in the coming years.
+Climate change is causing intensive floods, which affect the living conditions of the population along the Drin River Basin.
+Climate projection models predict that flooding is likely to increase in the coming years.
 The consequences of flooding include damage to property, destruction of crops, and loss of livestock, with severe economic impacts for communities.
-All riparian countries (Albania, Montenegro, Kosovo and Macedonia) clearly see a need for joint action in terms of preparedness, response and recovery, to successfully face the consequences of these events and adapt to predicted changes.
+The riparian countries (Albania, Kosovo, Montenegro and North Macedonia) clearly see a need for joint action in terms of preparedness, response and recovery, to successfully face the consequences of these events and adapt to predicted changes.

-A long-term goal of cross-border cooperation among the Drin riparian countries is to have joint regional flood risk management.
-Technical expertise is being provided to riparian countries for the identification and mapping of areas with significant flood risk in the Drin Basin.
-This is part of a preliminary flood risk assessment, following the EU Flood Directive.
-The development of a catalogue of joint measures for the whole region is of key importance to better transboundary response to floods.
+A long-term goal of transboundary cooperation among the Drin riparian countries is to have a joint regional Flood Risk Management.
+For this reason, a transboundary Technical Working Group on Flood Risk Management was established.
+Within this group, technical expertise is being provided to riparian countries for the identification of areas with significant flood risk, the first step of the EU Floods Directive.

-The recent flood events in early 2018 showed that the measures supported by the project are already taking effect and that the risk of damage can be reduced.
+The recent floods in early 2018 already showed that the measures supported by the project are effective in mitigating flood damage.